cbare/cbare.github.io/_posts/2021-04-24-how-to-windows.md

 The new Edge is basically white-labeled Chrome.
 Perhaps an admission of defeat, but it's quite simply a decent browser.
 Seems like a good call.

+## Say something nice

+The desktop switching feature works nicely.
+You can even label desktops.
+Why [Apple won't implement named desktops[19] is totally beyond me.
+People have been [asking for a decode][18].

 ## What the hell am I doing here?

 Some Microsoft sales rep did a heck of a job here in Wellington.
 There seems to have been a large amount of Redmond kool-aide going around at some point.
 One employee handbook I happened to peruse pledges commitment to Microsoft in *the third paragraph*.